angelofgdsantos/angelofgdsantos.github.io/content/research/paper4/index.md

 ##### Description

- Using a REDD + project financed by USAID in Eastern Zambia, I investigate how community compensations due conservation impact enviromental outcomes, specifically deforestation, fire occurence, and emissions.
-Leveraging the household and village surveys, I aim to investigate how forest dependence and social normals can impact the community performance on conservation.
+ Using a REDD + project financed by USAID in Eastern Zambia, I investigate how community compensations due conservation impact environmental outcomes, specifically deforestation, fire occurrence, and emissions.
+Leveraging the household and village surveys, I aim to investigate how forest dependence and social norms can impact the community performance on conservation.
 ---

 ##### Zambia regions tree cover share in 2000